Why do we accept that emotional issues take years to resolve? (UPDATED: 2025 August.)

 Multi-decade porn addiction

 A man set a bounty on resolving his multi-decade porn addiction.
-In one conversation, he learned a skill that he has applied in times of need ever since.
+In one conversation, he learned a skill that he’s applied in times of need ever since.

-UPDATE 7 months later: He says he doesn’t have urges anymore.
-Bounty claiming.
+Update 7 months later: He says he doesn’t have urges anymore.

 Approach anxiety resistant to years of IFS therapy and meditation